mr-chiwang/SGAD/README.md

 ## Code
 > [!NOTE]
 > We are diligently organizing and annotating the code to ensure its readability and reproducibility.
 The official code will be released in this repository shortly.
-Thank you for your patience!
 >
 > Thank you for your patience!

 ## Citation
-If you find our work useful for your research, please consider citing:
 ```bibtex
 @misc{liu2025sgad,
       title={SGAD: Semantic and Geometric-aware Descriptor for Local Feature Matching},